Analysis of random scale-invariant patterns,

 Because the raw image (straight out of the sensor) has been converted using dcraw, which applies no spatial image processing (sharpening or noise reduction), we expect the MTF to be close to the MTF derived from a slanted-edge.
 We can compare them, by selecting 1.
 Slanted-edge SFR from the dropdown menu just below .
 The noise reduction box should be checked; the curve is much bumpier if it’s unchecked.

 MTF from a 4:1 contrast slanted-edge from the same raw image.

 The Spilled Coins and slanted-edge MTFs track closely up to 0.4 cycles/pixel.
 Above 0.4 C/P MTF is higher from Spilled Coins.

 |We have found that discrepancies between Spilled Coins and slanted-edge MTF measurements are primarily caused by demosaicing, which is a type of nonlinear processing that handles edges and random noise quite differently.
 Details are shown on the Texture examples page.
 As a result, the Power Spectral Density (PSD) subtraction algorithm works imperfectly.
 There results were consistent at ISO 160 and ISO 800.|

-Click on 6.
-Signal & Noise PSD (logarithmic f) in the Display dropdown menu to display the PSD with a logarithmic frequency scale (more useful than a linear scale because of the exponential PSD response).
+6. Signal & Noise PSD (logarithmic f) in the Display dropdown menu displays the PSD with a logarithmic frequency scale (more useful than a linear scale because PSD response is exponential).